poelzi/suiup/README.md

 - `LOCALAPPDATA` or `USERPROFILE\AppData\Local` for storing data
 - `TEMP` or `USERPROFILE\AppData\Local\Temp` for caching
 - `LOCALAPPDATA\bin` for storing default binaries to be used

+## Known issues
+- building mvr --nightly might fail on Windows because of issues with compiling the `mvr-cli` crate from the repository.
+Just install the latest release instead.
+- `suiup remove` does not work well.
+Do not use it.
+- `suiup install walrus` will always install the latest binary.
+Need some work to properly support it!

 ## Troubleshooting